 7. Warm up the Engine: The incoming ship generator should be run at no load for at least 5 mins to allow warming up of the system.

-8. Put Load Sharing Switch to Manual: When 2nd generator is started, it will try to come on load as soon as possible due to the autoload automation provided for sharing the equal load (if same rated capacity).
+8. Put Load Sharing Switch to Manual: When the 2nd generator is started, it will try to come on load as soon as possible due to the autoload automation provided for sharing the equal load (if same rated capacity).

 9. Avoid Excessive Opening of Exhaust Valve: When starting the main engine with hydraulic oil operated exhaust valves, open the spring air first and then start the hydraulic oil to the exhaust valve.
-This will avoid excessive opening of valves.
+This will avoid the excessive opening of valves.

 10. Examine the Engine: Responsible engineers of the ships to be present near the engine when it is started from a remote position.
 Auxiliary engine to be started from a local position (avoid using remote start if possible).